SparkPost/FreeMarker-Converter-in-C-Sharp/README.md

 1) Install Git if it is not already installed
 2) Clone this repo
 3) Place FreeMarker templates for conversion into the INBOX folder
-4) Execute the fm2sp.php script *
+4) Execute the program.cs script
 5) Collect the converted templates from the OUTBOX folder
-* If you want to run automatically, add the conversion script to a cron job.
-  IE:  root /usr/bin/php /usr/local/bin/fm_converter/fm2sp.php >> /var/log/fm2sp.log

 == Usage ==